Lung cancer is the second most common cancer and the leading cause of cancer-related death worldwide.

 According to the Centers for Disease Control and Prevention (CDC), people who smoke are

-The CDC also notes that around 80–90% of deaths from lung cancer are attributable to smoking.
-This risk increases in line with the number of years a person smokes for and the number of cigarettes they smoke each day.
+The CDC also notes that around 80–90% of deaths from lung cancer are linked to smoking.
+This risk increases with the number of years a person smokes and the number of cigarettes they smoke each day.

 Exposure to secondhand smoke

-Most people who do not smoke who develop lung cancer develop NSCLC as opposed to SCLC.
+Most people with lung cancer who do not smoke develop NSCLC as opposed to SCLC.
 The most common NSCLC subtype among people who do not smoke is adenocarcinoma.

-A 2017 Korean study of people with NSCLC found that
+A 2017 study of people in Korea with NSCLC found that

 Exposure to secondhand smoke accounts for